laaavvv/windows-cleanup-toolkit/README.md

 ## 📋 Overview

 **Windows Cleanup Toolkit** is a single `.bat` script that lets you clean your Windows system quickly through an interactive menu.
-It combines temporary file removal, browser cache cleanup, registry sound tweaks, Windows Event Log clearing, and the built-in Disk Cleanup tool — all in one place.
+It combines temporary file removal, browser cache cleanup, remove registry trash files, Windows Event Log clearing, and the built-in Disk Cleanup tool — all in one place.

 > ⚠️ **Must be run as Administrator.** The script checks for elevated privileges automatically and will exit if they are not granted.